nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Universities are funded by tax payers.
 So in an ideal world everyone should benefit from knowledge developed.
 Also almost all knowledge developed is based on work developed earlier by others.
 This is how science works.
 We build upon knowing of others to develop new knowledge and insights.

 Open science represents an approach to the scientific process based on cooperative work and new ways of diffusing knowledge by using digital technologies and new collaborative tools.
-The idea captures a systemic change to the way science and research have been carried out for the last fifty years: shifting from the standard practices of publishing research results in scientific publications towards sharing and using all available knowledge at an earlier stage in the research process.
+The idea captures a systemic change to the way science and research have been carried out for the latest fifty years: shifting from the standard practices of publishing research results in scientific publications towards sharing and using all available knowledge at an earlier stage in the research process.

 Developing machine learning knowledge using open science means that publications, data, results, and software is accessible without borders for everyone to learn and build upon.
 Key pillars of open science important for open machine learning are: